raspberrypilearning/micromine-bitcraft/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By using your micro:bit to shake Steve in Minecraft Pi you will learn:

-- How to set up a Raspberry Pi camera
+- How to connect a micro:bit to a Raspberry Pi
+- How to program the micro:bit and Minecraft using Python
-- How to use GPIO pins
+- How to connect and program the buttons and pins on the micro:bit and Raspberry Pi to detect motion
-- How to create a circuit on a breadboard
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code